Gun Accidents: How One Moment Has Permanent Consequences

 Accidental Shooting Statistics

-While acts of mass violence, like last year’s shooting at Marjory Stoneman Douglas High School in South Florida, draw national attention, thousands of gun deaths and injuries are the result of accidental shootings.
+While acts of mass violence, like 2018’s shooting at Marjory Stoneman Douglas High School in South Florida, draw national attention, thousands of gun deaths and injuries are the result of accidental shootings.
 In 2016, there were 161,374 deaths from accidental shootings, according to the Center for Disease Control and Prevention.
 This makes accidental shootings, along with other unintentional accidents, the third leading cause of death among Americans.

 Kids and Gun Accidents